freshtonic/given.js/README.md

 ## Licence

-Copyright (c) 2014, lazylet is developed and maintained by James Sadler, and is released under the open MIT Licence.
+Copyright (c) 2014, given is developed and maintained by James Sadler, and is released under the open MIT Licence.